joesimmonsIT/Remote-Desktop-Connection/README.md

 </p>
 <p>

-For the Subscription select the approriate subscription if you have more than one Azure subscription. <br /> <br />
+For the Subscription select the appropriate subscription if you have more than one Azure subscription. <br /> <br />
 If you only have one subscription skip this step and proceed to the next step. <br /> <br />
 For the Resource Group select the desired Resource Group, for this tutorial we will be using "RGLab2". <br /> <br />
 For the Region select the desired region, for this tutorial we will be using "(US) East US". <br /> <br />